 The developed methods are computationally cheap, for example, the algorithm for construction of dominant system has linear complexity (\sim number of reactions).
-From a practical point of view, it is attractive to use exact rational expressions for the dominant system modes (3), (34), (36) instead of the zero-one approximation.
+From a practical point of view, it is attractive to use exact rational expressions for the dominant system modes (3), (34) and (36) instead of the zero-one approximation.
 Also, we can use exact formula (11) for irreversible cycle steady state instead of linear approximation (13).
 These improvements are computationally cheap and may enhance accuracy of computations.

 From a theoretical point of view the outlook is more important.
 Let us answer the question: what has to be done, but is not done yet?
 Three directions for further development are clear now:

-- (1) Construction of dominant systems for the reaction network that has a group of constants with comparable values (without relations \gg between them).
-We considered cycles with several comparable constants in Sec.
-2, but the general theory still has to be developed. - (2) Construction of dominant systems for reaction networks with modular structure.
-We can assume that the ratio of any two rate constants inside each module be bounded and separated from zero, but the ratios between modules form a well separated ensemble.
+- (i) Construction of dominant systems for the reaction network that has a group of constants with comparable values (without relations ≫ between them).
+We considered cycles with several comparable constants in Section 2.2, but the general theory still has to be developed. - (ii) Construction of dominant systems for reaction networks with modular structure.
+We can assume that the ratio of any two-rate constants inside each module be bounded and separated from zero, but the ratios between modules form a well-separated ensemble.
 A reaction network that has a group of constants with comparable values gives us an example of the simplest modular structure: one module includes several reactions and other modules arise from one reaction.
-In Sec.
-6 we describe all solvable modules such that it is possible to solve the kinetic equation for every module in explicit analytical (algebraic) form with quadratures (even for nonconstant in time reaction rate constants). - (3) Construction of dominant systems for nonlinear reaction networks.
-The first idea here is the representation of a nonlinear reaction as a pseudomonomolecular reaction: if for reaction $A + B \rightarrow ...$ concentrations c_A and c_B are well separated, say, $c_A \gg c_B$, then we can consider this reaction as $B \rightarrow ...$ with rate constant dependent on c_A .
+In Section 7.7 we describe all solvable modules such that it is possible to solve the kinetic equation for every module in explicit analytical (algebraic) form with quadratures (even for nonconstant in time reaction rate constants).

+(iii) Construction of dominant systems for nonlinear reaction networks.
+The first idea here is the representation of a nonlinear reaction as a pseudomonomolecular reaction: if for reaction $A+B \rightarrow ...$ concentrations c_A and c_B are well separated, say, $c_A \gg c_B$, then we can consider this reaction as $B \rightarrow ...$ with rate constant dependent on c_A .
 The relative change of c_A is slow, and we can consider this reaction as pseudomonomolecular until the relation $c_A \gg c_B$ changes to $c_A \sim c_B$.
 We can assume that in the general case only for small fraction of nonlinear reactions the pseudomonomolecular approach is not applicable, and this set of genuinely nonlinear reactions changes in time, but remains small.
-For nonlinear systems, even the realization of the limiting step idea for steady states of a one-route mechanism of a catalytic reaction is nontrivial and was developed through the concept of kinetic polynomial [15].
+For nonlinear systems, even the realization of the limiting step idea for steady states of a one-route mechanism of a catalytic reaction is nontrivial and was developed through the concept of kinetic polynomial (Lazman and Yablonskii, 1988).

 Finally, the concept of "limit simplification" will be developed.
-For multiscale nonlinear reaction networks the expected dynamical behaviour is to be approximated by the system of dominant networks.
+For multiscale nonlinear reaction networks the expected dynamical behavior is to be approximated by the system of dominant networks.
 These networks may change in time but remain small enough.

-This hypothetical picture should give an answer to a very practical question: how to describe kinetics far from the standard quasi-steady-state and quasiequilibrium approximations, [57].
-We guess that the answer has the following form: during almost all time a small subsystem is out of all simplification conditions, and "everything else" could be simplified.
-But this picture is also nonstationary: these small systems may change in time.
+This hypothetical picture should give an answer to a very practical question: how to describe kinetics beyond the standard quasi-steady-state and quasiequilibrium approximations (Schnell and Maini, 2002).
+We guess that the answer has the following form: during almost all time almost everything could be simplified and the whole system behaves as a small one.
+But this picture is also nonstationary: this small system change in time.
 Almost always "something is very small and something is very big", but due to nonlinearity this ordering can change in time.
 The whole system walks along small subsystems, and constants of these small subsystems change in time under control of the whole system state.
 The dynamics of this walk supplements the dynamics of individual small subsystems.